 The museum was founded by Richard Mead, a doctor of St Thomas, who had an interesting cure for venereal diseases: snail water anyone?
 The operating theater also has a collection of instruments for cupping, bleeding, and trepanning, or skull-drilling.
 Of interest in the attic is an old apothecary, formally known as the “Herb Garret”, which previously occupied the whole space before making room for the operating theater.

 It’s all up in the roof of a beautiful English Baroque church, complete with wooden spectator galleries.
 Some primary schools will take students here on field trips.
-This is the oldest operating theatre in Europe, and for the entrance staircase itself, it’s worth the visit.
+This is one of the oldest operating theatres in Europe, and for the entrance staircase itself, it’s worth the visit.
 This is the place to thank God for morphine.